mpeyre93/workDayScheduler/README.md

 This is a simple calendar application that allows the user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

- [Moment.js](https://momentjs.com/) library is in user to work with date and time.
+ [Moment.js](https://momentjs.com/) library is in use to work with date and time.

 ## Acceptance Criteria